Having almost survived a divorce proceeding which started in June 1991 and is almost wrapped as of June 2019, I’ve learned a thing or two.

 So I shelved any further legal action and set about raising my kids and maintaining the home, paying off the mortgage.

 In 2006 I represented myself in a motion at court trying to get the mortgage struck off under Section 23 of the Family Law Act which provides remedy in the event the matrimonial home is encumbered.
-She opposed me but Justice Backhouse wasn’t interested and ignored the pleadings though she did order nominate child support to be paid to me for two children at $50 a month per.
+She opposed me and Justice Backhouse wasn’t interested and ignored the pleadings though she did order nominal child support to be paid to me for two children at $50 a month per.
 I don’t think I ever saw more than $350 of that over the next year and then it stopped.

 Fast forward to April 2017 and she suddenly finds funds to bring an action under the Partition Act to strike the mortgage and have the house sold at market value with the proceeds divided between us 50-50.
 You can read her first pleading here.